Montoya/snaps-guide/snaps.md

 At present, snaps can (1) create new RPC methods for websites to call, (2) call many of the same RPC methods that websites can call, and (3) access a limited set of snap-exclusive RPC methods.
 The following methods are currently live in MetaMask Flask:

+#### Display a custom confirmation screen in MetaMask &bull; [Learn more](./snaps-rpc-api.html#snap-confirm)

+Show a MetaMask popup with custom text and buttons to approve or reject an action.
+This can be used to create requests, confirmations, and opt-in flows for a snap.

+#### Notify users in MetaMask &bull; [Learn more](./snaps-rpc-api.html#snap-notify)

+MetaMask Flask introduces a generic notifications interface that can be utilized by any snap with the notifications permission.
+A short notification text can be triggered by a snap for actionable or time-sensitive information.

+#### Store and manage data on your device &bull; [Learn more](./snaps-rpc-api.html#snap-managestate)

+Store, update, and retrieve data securely, with encryption by default.

+#### Control non-EVM accounts and assets in MetaMask &bull; [Learn more](./snaps-rpc-api.html#snap-getbip44entropy)

+Derive BIP-32 and BIP-44 keypairs based on the Secret Recovery Phrase without exposing it.
+With the power to manage keys, you can build snaps to support a variety of blockchain protocols.

+#### Populate MetaMask's pre-transaction window with custom transaction insights

+Bring your insights, anti-phishing, and security solutions to the MetaMask UI with the transaction insights API.

 ## Question

 <Quiz id={"bv6ew"} />